ostrokach/python-ta/README.md

 ### Questions

+- Is a single commit per error message better?
+- How to keep track of concurrent changes in PyTA and website repos?
   - Move PyTA website into a `docs` folder in the PyTA repo?

 ## Week 2 (May 28 - June 5)